seek-oss/seek.automation.phantom/README.md

 ## Performance

 At the heart of the Phantom is a home made web server using http listener.
 I have performance tested the web server using Gatling.
 When the load was ramped up, on a single machine, it steadily handled 4000 requests/second until I ran out of memory on my machine.
 However, I will leave that to the teams/individuals to decide how many instances they need if it is used during performance testing.

+## License Information

+This is released under MIT license.